 Pat Barker CBE

 Thornaby-on-Tees-born novelist, whose birth name was Patricia Drake.
 Barker, was the surname of her husband who died in 2009.
 Her work is inspired by the North East and particularly her native Teesside.
 Her debut novel Union Street (1982) was later adapted as the Hollywood film Stanley and Iris starring Robert De Niro and Jane Fonda.
 Other novels include Century’s Daughter and her Regeneration Trilogy set during World War One.

 Barrett of Wimpole Street

 Famed poet, born Elizabeth Barrett at Coxhoe Hall near Kelloe in County Durham.
 Elizabeth’s great grand parents were sugar plantation owners in the Caribbean who had moved to the North East to be close to their friend, a wealthy Newcastle merchant George Clark (who would become Elizabeth’s grandfather).
 Elizabeth was baptised at Kelloe church (where there is a memorial) in 1809 shortly before her family moved to Hertfordshire.
 Elizabeth started writing poems from the age of six and despite her family background was noted for campaigning against slavery.
-She met poet Robert Browning in 1845 and married against her father’s wishes.
-The father’s resistance to their marriage was the subject of the 1930 play The Barretts of Wimpole Street that was later made into a movie in 1934 and in 1957.
+She met fellow poet Robert Browning in 1845 and married against her father’s wishes.
+The father’s resistance to their marriage was the subject of the 1930 play The Barretts of Wimpole Street that was later made into movies in 1934 and in 1957.

 Hexham-born footballer for Newcastle United and England who scored 119 goals for Newcastle United in 326 appearances.